- April 4, 2016

 - Posted by: Baburaj Davis

-- Category: Cloud Computing, Testing
+- Categories: Cloud Computing, Independent Software Testing

 More than a decade ago, the era when technology evolved to bring in virtualization in the mode of cloud computing, a funny reply came from the owner of an organization when one of his subordinates shared a thought on migrating their services to the cloud.
 The reply was, “I just don’t trust keeping our data in the cloud.
 Plus, if we got rid of the server, where would we keep the coffee maker !!! ?”.